jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

   the terminal updates to show an :doc:`AssertionError`

-* 3 of the test cases are passing because ``logical_disjunction`` returns ``True`` in 3 of the 4.
+* 3 of the test cases are passing because ``logical_disjunction`` returns :doc:`True </data structures: booleans>` in 3 of the 4.
 I need a condition for the fourth case to pass. update the definition

   .. code-block:: python